sarinagaines/sgfx8/sprint-five/GOALS.md

+**In this document, describe the purpose of your application, its core audience, and whether you will be collecting or displaying data; or neither.
+But make the audience and intention of your application clear.**

-The purpose of my application is to simply allow an individual to login.
-I will be displaying data.
-The target audience is anyone interested in using the application.
-The intention of the application is to.
+The purpose of my application is to allow an individual to login using google authentication to view data.
+I will be displaying some sort of data though I am still waiting for confirmation from the Instructor of what kind of data should be displayed.
+The target audience is anyone interested in using the application and viewing the data I plan to show.
+The intention of the application is to provide information.